Resonant Catalyst

 Sharing is a separate, explicit choice.
 When memory is on, you also decide how it travels.
 You can keep every Fellow fully siloed, where nothing you say to one ever reaches another.
 Or you can name the specific pairs of Fellows that are allowed to share context with each other, so your grief Fellow knows what your writing Fellow already learned about you, without broadcasting that to every Fellow in the ecosystem.
 You pick the pairs.
 You can change them any time.
 Revoking a sharing pair stops future flow immediately.

 Why this matters both ways.
 Sharing is what turns separate Fellows into one ecosystem that shows up for you.
-A great mentor doesn't make you explain the same hard thing twice; your grief Fellow shouldn't need you to relive the loss before your writing Fellow can help you draft the eulogy.
+A great thinking partner doesn't make you explain the same hard thing twice; your grief Fellow shouldn't need you to relive the loss before your writing Fellow can help you draft the eulogy.
 But siloed matters just as much.
 Some conversations need absolute walls, and "I want this Fellow to know nothing from anywhere else" is always a valid answer.
 The ecosystem respects both.

 Under the hood.
 Memory is keyed to your authenticated identity, encrypted at rest and in transit, and stored so that each Fellow can only read what you've explicitly granted it access to.
 There is no shadow profile, no advertiser-facing export, no backdoor.
 You own your memory.
 You can revoke it.
 You can see exactly what each Fellow knows about you, and you can wipe any piece of it on demand.